 - Other treatment specialists, such as occupational therapists, social workers, vocational rehabilitation counselors, etc.

 The team typically meets periodically regarding the progress of the client.
 Treatment team members work together on defined goals for the individual.
-Treatment will often consist of:
+Treatment often consists of:

-Depending on the individual case, treatment may initially begin as inpatient treatment and then transition to outpatient treatment, or it may be performed on an outpatient basis for its entirety.
-Because of the complicated nature of veterans with PTSD and substance use disorders, treatment should be approached as a long-term and ongoing intervention.
+Because of the complicated nature of Veterans with PTSD and substance use disorders, treatment should be approached as a long-term and ongoing intervention.

-The results of the integrated treatment program should be assessed periodically to ensure that the client is progressing.
-During these periodic assessments, the treatment team will often meet and discuss potential ways to improve on the recovery program for the individual.
+The results of the integrated treatment program should be continually assessed to ensure the client is progressing.
+During these periodic assessments, the treatment team may meet and discuss potential ways to improve the individual’s recovery program.